 Average Weather in Lexington-Fayette Kentucky, United States

-In Lexington-Fayette, the temperature typically varies from 26°F to 86°F over the course of the year, and is rarely below 9°F or above 92°F.
+In Lexington-Fayette, the summers are warm and humid, the winters are chilly and wet, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 26°F to 86°F and is rarely below 9°F or above 92°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature